Felienne/LiveSpreadsheets/paper.md

   putFormula(<2, 2>, round(div(add(ref(-2, 0), ref(-1, 0)), lit(2.0))))`.
 ~~~~

-Since this update is applied to a copied formula, the origin relation is used to find all cells in the same equivalence class as the current one.
+Since this update is applied to a cell containing a formula clone, the origin relation is used to find all cells which are in the same equivalence class as the current one.
 The equivalence class of a cell $c$ is defined as $[c]_{Org} = \{\; c' \;|\; \langle c, c'\rangle \in (Org \cup Org^{-1})^* \;\}$.
 That is the set of cells in the equivalence class of $c$ is the right-image under $c$ in the symmetric, transitive, and reflexive closure of the origin relation.
 Since all cell references in expressions are relative, the new formula of in the `putFormula` action can be just copied to all cells in the equivalence class.

 Entering data and formulas, and copy-pasting cells are not the only operations in spreadsheets.
-For the puprose of copy-paste tracking, however, the only two other relevant operations are inserting or removing rows and columns.
+For the purpose of copy-paste tracking, however, the only two other relevant operations are inserting or removing rows and columns.
 In these cases, the origin relation needs to be adjusted as well.
-For instance, when inserting a row  at position $i$, the row components of all the cell addresses on rows $>= i$ in the origin relation needs to be shifted one down.
+For instance, when inserting a row  at position $i$, the row components of all the cell addresses on rows $\geq i$ in the origin relation needs to be shifted one down.
 Similar adjustments need to be made when inserting a column or deleting a row or column.

+Although in this section we have just discussed copy-paste tracking for formulas, the same model could equally well apply to copy-pasting of data as well.
+In that case, the origin relation helps against inadvertently duplicating input data.

+An interesting special case is particularly error-prone "paste as value" operation.
+Instead of copying the formula, this operation copies the result of the formula, thus completely disconnecting the value from its original source.
+Tracking such copy-paste actions would probably not be very useful: editing the pasted value would incur computing the inverse of the original formula, and updating the input data accordingly!

 [^1]: The semantics is developed in Rascal [@Rascal] and can be found online here: [https://github.com/Felienne/LiveSpreadsheets/tree/master/XanaSheet](https://github.com/Felienne/LiveSpreadsheets/tree/master/XanaSheet)